schemedoc/surveys/surveys/guard-behavior.md

 However, IronScheme, Racket (in #lang r6rs mode), STklos all return `(a b c d)`.
 In the case of IronScheme at least, that is because it supports escape continuations only, and so the outer continuation in `guard` cannot re-enter the dynamic extent of the body.

-SigScheme returns `(a c d b)`, apparently evaluating the test of the cond-clause in the dynamic environment of `raise` and unwinding the stack only when the test returns true.
+SigScheme, LIPS returns `(a c d b)`, apparently evaluating the test of the cond-clause in the dynamic environment of `raise` and unwinding the stack only when the test returns true.
 That's arguably "better" that `(a b c d)` as this will call other handlers in the correct environment if the test returns `#f`.

 The other Schemes all report errors, typically about `guard` or `raise` being undefined, or that `(#t #f)` is not a valid procedure call.